minbayevb/silicon_valley2/README.md

 Application must use [OAuth 2.0](https://developers.google.com/identity/protocols/oauth2) to authorize requests.

-Another important thing is connecting to [GOOGLE SHEETS](https://learndataanalysis.org/getting-started-google-sheets-api-in-python-part-1/) more detail you can file here.
+Another important thing is connecting to [GOOGLE SHEETS](https://learndataanalysis.org/getting-started-google-sheets-api-in-python-part-1/) more detail you can see here.

 #### Running a Code